 Fibromyalgia "Emotional stress appears to be a trigger for the development of fibromyalgia in a person who is already biologically at risk.
 In addition, many people diagnosed with fibromyalgia have psychiatric mood disorders (e.g., depression, bipolar disorder), anxiety disorders (e.g., generalized anxiety disorder, obsessive-compulsive disorder, panic disorder, posttraumatic stress disorder, social phobia) or eating disorders (e.g. anorexia nervosa).
-Depression, and anxiety disorder have been linked to abnormalities in some of the same neurotransmitters that are thought to be involved in pain perception (e.g., serotonin, norepinephrine, dopamine)."
+Depression and anxiety have been linked to abnormalities in some of the same neurotransmitters that are thought to be involved in pain perception (e.g., serotonin, norepinephrine, dopamine)."

-Fibromyalgia "A number of studies have shown a link between anxiety and fibromyalgia, however, the nature of the link is not yet understood.
+The link between anxiety and fibromyalgia: "A number of studies have shown a link between anxiety and fibromyalgia, however, the nature of the link is not yet understood.
 Some experts, according to a report, "Fibromyalgia," in The New York Times, "believe that fibromyalgia is not a disease, but is rather a chronic pain condition brought on by several abnormal body responses to stress."

 Multiple Sclerosis (MS) "The issue of MS and stress is an important one.
 Major life events like marriage breakdown, moving house, losing or changing jobs, losing close friends or loved ones, and so on, have a profound effect on general wellbeing.
 A number of published papers have looked at the subject from several angles.
 It appears clear that major life events, or more particularly our reaction to them, can often trigger MS attacks."

-Controlling stress helps fight Lupus.
-“A study conducted in the Department of Medicine at the University of Granada determined that daily stress (which occurs in circumstances of little importance but of high frequency) could exacerbate the symptoms of patients suffering from lupus.
+Controlling stress helps fight chronic diseases such as Lupus: “A study conducted in the Department of Medicine at the University of Granada determined that daily stress (which occurs in circumstances of little importance but of high frequency) could exacerbate the symptoms of patients suffering from lupus.
 In other words, controlling the stress level of those suffering from this disease allows the determination of its negative effects, such as inexplicable loss of weight, feeling of fatigue, continuous fever or pain and inflammation in joints.
 In other words, the treatment of daily stress, together with the usual pharmacological treatment, is a useful weapon when treating patients suffering from lupus.”

-Shingles (Herpes Zoster, Zona ) "However, emotional stress does wear away at the immune system, attacking it’s ability to defend the body against all kinds of illnesses.
+Shingles (Herpes Zoster, Zona ) "However, emotional stress does wear away at the immune system, attacking its ability to defend the body against all kinds of illnesses.
 There are any number of types of stressful situations that can damage the immune system.
 For example, the death of a loved one, especially if it’s unexpected, can feel like a shock.
 Chronic stress at work or at home, can take their toll on health"

 You are here for a reason and whatever that reason is, don't allow it to cripple your life.

-The "No Cure - No Pay" principle applies to all my therapies.
+The "No Results - No Pay" principle applies to all my therapies.

 Contact me and book your appointment today!
 Let this be the most exciting experience of your life, and I will be happy to help you on your journey.

-Disclaimer: The above content is intended for general informational purposes and does not constitute any psychological or other medical professional advice.
-I don't diagnose conditions, nor do I interfere with any treatments given by your medical professional.
+Disclaimer: The above article may contain statements that reflect the opinion of the author.
+It is intended for general informational purposes and does not constitute psychological or medical professional advice.
+I don't diagnose medical conditions, nor do I interfere with any treatments given by your medical professional.

 *The results may vary from person to person.